Buncombe County

 Once you attend your precinct meeting and are elected as a precinct officer, you will be expected to carry out the responsibilities of the office you hold.
 Precinct officers are responsible for organizing their precinct to help elect Democrats, first and foremost.
 If you are elected Chair or Vice Chair, you will be a voting member of the County Executive Committee, which gives you a say in how the county party operates during the year.

-For example, County Commissioner Al Whitesides was elected by precinct officers from District 1 in a special election this year – a few dozen people had the power to choose a commissioner for the district.
+For example, County Commissioner Al Whitesides was initially elected by precinct officers from District 1 in a special election – a few dozen people had the power to choose a commissioner for the district.
 State Senator Terry Van Duyn and Buncombe County Register of Deeds Drew Reisinger were both initially elected in these types of “special elections” as well.

 Precinct officers are leaders in the county democratic party and have the opportunity to do more than what the job description entails.
 It all depends on you and how active in the party you want to be.